Harshitpandey21/football_player_reid/README.md

 ```

 ### 4. Download YOLOv8 model weights
-Download the `best.pt` file and place it inside the project root directory.
+Download the `best.pt` file from link "https://drive.google.com/file/d/1-5fOSHOSB9UXyP_enOoZNAMScrePVcMD/view" and place it inside the project root directory.
 This should be your fine-tuned YOLOv8 model for player, referee, goalkeeper, and ball detection.

 ---